sillyash/sillyash/README.md

 I'm currently a student of Orsay's IUT (from Paris-Saclay university), and I study Computer Science!
 I've also studied CompSci in Highschool.

 I've learned a lot of Python, HTML and CSS.
-I cover the basics of C++.
+I cover the basics of C and C++.

 [![Ash's top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=sillyash&theme=blue-green)](https://github.com/sillyash/github-readme-stats)